danielpodrazka/editor-mcp/README.md

   - Content ID verification to prevent conflicts
   - Line count limits to prevent resource exhaustion
   - Syntax checking to maintain code integrity

+## Key Advantages For LLMs

+This text editor's unique design solves critical problems that typically affect LLM code editing:

+- **Prevents Loss of Context** - Traditional approaches often lead to LLMs losing overview of the codebase after a few edits.
+This implementation maintains context through the multi-step process.

+- **Avoids Resource-Intensive Rewrites** - LLMs typically default to replacing entire files when confused, which is costly, slow, and inefficient.
+This editor enforces selective edits.

+- **Provides Visual Feedback** - The diff preview system allows the LLM to actually see and verify changes before committing them, dramatically reducing errors.

+- **Enforces Syntax Checking** - Automatic validation for Python and JavaScript/React ensures that broken code isn't committed.

+- **Improves Edit Reasoning** - The multi-step approach gives the LLM time to reason between steps, reducing haphazard token production.

 ## Resource Management